Black Monday 77''

 John was diagnosed with Asbestosis.
 A disease he caught while working in the Steel Mills.
 He breathed this air full of dust and asbestos for years.

-This is for me a way to show the more let down part of the United States of America, bringing a closer point of view on a bigger problematic that we call “Rust Belt”.
+This is for me a way to show the more let down part of the United States of America, bringing a closer point of view on a bigger problem that we call “Rust Belt” phenomenon.
 Bringing it to a more human scale helped to understand the incomes and the outcomes of the “Steel Valley”.
 How much the lack of employment and social service could impact a community like that.